kehers/kehers.github.com/_posts/2014-11-17-a-year-and-two-interns.markdown

 ### Versioning

 Collaborating on source files wasn't very easy at first.
 It took some failed trials and mistakes to finally settle for the process we are using now.
 One that didn't work well was allowing direct modification of the master source.
 Having members create their own branch on the master repo and work on that was a good option but wasn't flexible enough as I want it to be.
 Eventually, what I did was to enable only read rights to the master repo and let members make a fork.
-So you work on your fork, do whatever you want with it.
+You work on your fork, do whatever you want with it.
 Once well tested, you send a pull request to the master repo.
 I review then decide if to merge or decline.
 Then it goes to a staging server and can eventually move to live.

 ## What I have learnt